-- 18. To achieve its EISSF objective, the AASB needs strong relationships with the academic community to provide appropriate independent evidence.
-AASB will assist, as much as possible, the academic community in the following ways to help them achieve the "impact" they need and to be able to work collaboratively with AASB: - (a) Assist researchers with access to stakeholders to collect anecdotal evidence or conduct interviews; - (b) Provide access to the expertise of the AASB Academic Advisory Panel; - (c) Offer an opportunity for researchers to conduct a literature review and other AASB relevant research work from time to time; - (d) Provide feedback on the research questions and methodology; - (e) Publish findings of the research and provide information on published papers on the AASB website; - (f) Support the researchers during the journal submission and review stage; - (g) Support researchers on AASB relevant external grant applications; - (h) Work closely with researchers through the entire process of the AASB Research Forums; - (i) Provide researchers with an opportunity to present to the AASB Board as and when appropriate; and - (j) Provide evidence of AASB related impact for their research.
+- 19. To achieve its EISSF objective, the AASB needs strong relationships with the academic community to provide appropriate independent evidence.
+AASB will assist, as much as possible, the academic community in the following ways to help them achieve the "impact" they need and to be able to work collaboratively with AASB: - (a) assist researchers with access to stakeholders to collect anecdotal evidence or conduct interviews; - (b) provide access to the expertise of the AASB Academic Advisory Panel; - (c) offer an opportunity for researchers to conduct a literature review and other AASB relevant research work from time to time; - (d) provide feedback on the research questions and methodology; - (e) publish findings of the research and provide information on published papers on the AASB website; - (f) support the researchers during the journal submission and review stage; - (g) support researchers on AASB relevant external grant applications; - (h) work closely with researchers through the entire process of the AASB Research Forums; - (i) provide researchers with an opportunity to present to the AASB Board or other standard-setting organisations as and when appropriate; and - (j) provide evidence of AASB related impact for their research.